zombieleet/bashify/README.md

 #int
-get all the integers before the decimal point non integers values will cause an error
+get all the integers before the decimal point non integers values will throw an error

 ```bash
 int number